baku89/tweeq/docs/principles.md

 _Users should be able to control parameters both through continuous gestural inputs and discrete digital inputs._

- - Draggin on a corner of bounding box to rotate a shape continuously, while dragging with pressing `Shift` key constrains it to 45 degree increments.
+ - Dragging on a corner of bounding box to rotate a shape continuously, while dragging with pressing `Shift` key constrains it to 45 degree increments.
  - Using a MIDI controller to control volume continuously vs. setting exact dB values in a numerical input field.

-### Maximizing Screen Real Estate Efficiency
+### Screen Space Efficiency

 _UI should prioritize parameter visibility and density rather visual simplicity._